Problems We Found In Garland, Texas Drinking Water

 Disinfection Byproducts (DBPs) In Garland Drinking Water

 DBPs are a category of emerging contaminants that form when chlorine-based disinfectants react with naturally-occurring organic matter.
 While these chemicals are not well regulated, the EPA has stated they have an association with an increased risk of bladder cancer, as well as kidney, liver, and central nervous system problems.
-DBPs in Garland’s tap water had average levels of 58 ppb, with upper detected levels at 69.7 ppb.
+EPA regulates two categories of DBPs: Total Trihalomethanes (TTHMS) and Haloacetic Acids 5 (HAA5).
+The average concentration of TTHMs is 36 parts per billion, and 25 parts per billion for HAA5.
+For a bit of perspective, the outdated Maximum Contaminant Level for TTHMs is 80 parts per billion and 60 parts per billion for HAA5.

 Use Of Chloramine In Garland Tap Water